List of ZX Spectrum clones: Master

 The Master (ru: MACTEP) was a Soviet clone of the ZX Spectrum made in 1990.
 It ran at 2.5 MHz with 48 KB RAM, and It had ports for both Sinclair and Kempston joysticks.

 Master K

 Master K is a Russian clone of the ZX Spectrum made in Ivanovo in 1991.
 It featured 48 KB RAM, 16 KB ROM, and a Kempston joystick interface.
 The dimensions of the system unit are 14 × 8 × 21/2 inches, and its weight is approximately 11/2 kg.

+Magic 05

+Magic-05 or Магик-05 is a home computer, based on Soviet components.
+Various models were developed and produced by the UOMZ and Vector plants (Ekaterinburg).

 Moskva

 Moskva (ru: Москва, en: Moscow) was the name of two Soviet ZX Spectrum clones.
 Introduced in 1988, the Moskva 48K was the first mass-produced clone of the 48K Spectrum in the USSR.
 One year later, the Moskva 128K was launched, and was a faithful clone of the ZX Spectrum 128K, featuring a built-in printer interface, joystick and TV/RGB ports, but lacked a sound processor and disk drive.